 As part of the International Baccalaureate Programmes, and other routes of study, students develop skills relevant to all areas of the curriculum, including "learning how to learn".
 Therefore all students at the UTC are required to understand the meaning and significance of academic integrity, particularly authenticity and intellectual property.
-The Leigh UTC recognises that it is vital for all students to understand their responsibility in submitting work that is entirely their own, to build integrity and the positive character attributes that contribute to the IB Learner Profile.
+Leigh UTC Dartford recognises that it is vital for all students to understand their responsibility in submitting work that is entirely their own, to build integrity and the positive character attributes that contribute to the IB Learner Profile.

-This policy is written to ensure that the procedures at The Leigh UTC are clear and outline what constitutes good practice, misconduct, and the actions to be taken in cases of transgression.
+This policy is written to ensure that the procedures at Leigh UTC Dartford are clear and outline what constitutes good practice, misconduct, and the actions to be taken in cases of transgression.
 The policy includes a variety of offences that would be considered misconduct in terms of academic integrity.

-The IB Learner Profile is embedded throughout The Leigh UTC and Inspiration Academy and is integral to daily life.
+The IB Learner Profile is embedded throughout Leigh UTC Dartford and is integral to daily life.
 It is the cornerstone of this policy.
 Further guidance comes from the IBO publication 'Academic Integrity', 2019.
 In developing the Academy's academic integrity policy we encourage our students to be:

-- Inquirers who acquire the skills necessary to conduct inquiry and research Knowledgeable - who explore concepts, ideas and issues - Principled who act with integrity and honesty, take responsibility for their own actions - Open-minded who are accustomed to seeking and evaluating a range of points of view - Risk takers who are brave and articulate in defending their beliefs
+- Inquirers who acquire the skills necessary to conduct inquiry and research Knowledgeable who explore concepts, ideas and issues - Principled who act with integrity and honesty, take responsibility for their own actions - Open-minded who are accustomed to seeking and evaluating a range of points of view - Risk takers who are brave and articulate in defending their beliefs will be clearly articulated in units of work and curriculum maps for the IBCP and the IBM THE LEIGH

 These qualities, when applied to learning and student work, will establish skills and behaviour, which support good practices to be found in the classroom, used for Independent Learning and continued to examination level.
 The good practices are expected to be introduced, modelled and used throughout the academy.
-These practices will also be clearly articulated in units of work and curriculum maps for the IBCP and the IBMYP.
+These practices